 - Many sexual relationships

-Studies focus mostly on male psychopaths.
-They make up about 1% of the general population, but they comprise 20%-30% of those in U.S. prisons.
-Research shows that psychopaths are 15 to 25 times more likely to break the law and end up in prison than others.
+People with psychopathy make up about 1% of the general population, but 15%-25% of people in U.S. prisons.
+Research shows that those with psychopathy are 15-25 times more likely to break the law and end up in prison than others.

-- Psychopaths are responsible for the deaths of more than 50% of police officers who die in the line of duty.
+- People with psychopathy are responsible for the deaths of more than 50% of police officers who die in the line of duty.

-People with antisocial personality disorder who aren’t psychopathic are more likely to be impulsively aggressive.
-That means they are hot-headed or don’t have much control over their behavior when they get angry.
-They’re also not very good at planning for the future.
+When you have ASPD, even if you don't have psychopathy, you may be more likely to be impulsively aggressive.
+That means you don’t have much control over your behavior when your emotions are high.
+You're probably also not very good at planning for the future.

 What Causes It?

-It’s unclear why some people get antisocial personality disorder or psychopathy.
-It’s likely that a bunch of different things play a part, such as:
+It’s unclear why some people have antisocial personality disorder or psychopathy.
+It’s likely that many things play a part, such as:

 - The brain.
-Studies show that there may be a problem with the brain circuitry that controls behavior in people with this condition.
+Studies show that people with ASPD may have differences in the brain circuitry that controls behavior.
 Research also shows that certain parts of the brains of people with psychopathy are smaller.
 That includes the areas that control empathy, moral decision-making, guilt, and embarrassment.

 - Genetics.
 You’re more likely to get this disorder if someone in your family, such as a parent, has it.

 Antisocial personality disorder is hard to treat.
-That’s partly because so-called sociopaths or psychopaths aren’t the kind of people who think they need help.
+That’s partly because people who have it often don't think they need help.
 But certain symptoms may show up in childhood.
-When that happens, if parents take action and get help for their child, they may get better.
+When that happens, if parents get help for their child, they may improve.

-There isn’t enough evidence to know if any kind of treatment will actually work.
-But if someone with this condition does get help, their doctor may try talk therapy to address anger issues or other mental health problems.
-Medication may help with behavior problems like aggression or depression, but drugs can’t cure antisocial personality disorder or psychopathy.
+There isn’t enough evidence to know how well any kind of treatment works for adults with ASPD.
+But if someone with this condition is willing to get help, their doctor may try talk therapy to address anger issues or other mental health problems.
+Medication may help with behavior problems like aggression or depression.
+But drugs can’t cure antisocial personality disorder or psychopathy.

-If you’re around someone who you think has this condition, look out for yourself.
-Find a support group or reach out to a mental health professional.
+If you think you have this condition, find a support group or reach out to a mental health professional.
 Ask your doctor for a referral to someone who has experience treating people with personality disorders.